 the Photoshop Scripting plugin became available.
 This automation

-plugin is automatically installed with Photoshop since then.
+plugin is delivered with Photoshop since then.
 It

-UI and react flexibly to user input.
-Lately Photoshop scripts are
+an UI and react flexibly to user input.
+Lately Photoshop scripts

 able to behave like automation plugins and can be controlled by

 actions.
 The HDR Toning effect that is available since Photoshop